SimonvH03/SimonvH03/README.md

 I'm working on the Codam curriculum.

-I'm experimenting with different ways to organize projects; how to use Makefiles, custom libraries like <a href="https://github.com/SimonvH03/libft_utd.git">Libft</a>, and how to structure subdirectories.

-I especially enjoyed the <a href="https://github.com/SimonvH03/fdf.git">FdF</a> project.
+I just wrote a game in C in three weeks, check it out <a href="https://github.com/SimonvH03/Cub3d.git">here</a> ;) I really enjoyed the <a href="https://github.com/SimonvH03/fdf.git">FdF project</a>, it inspired me to write the <a href="https://github.com/SimonvH03/Cub3d.git">Cub3 projectd</a> in my free time.

-Starting with no experience I've found it works wonders to discuss ideas with others, however stupid or complicated they might seem.
+Starting the curriculum with no prior experience I've found it works wonders to discuss ideas with others, however stupid or complicated they might seem.
 <!--
 **SimonvH03/SimonvH03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.